LoanDB/loanpy/README.rst

 - Easy setup: Just download or clone the repository and start using it.
 - Cross-platform: Works on any platform that supports Python.
 - Python Compatibility: Works with Python 3.7 or higher.
-- CLDF Integration: Fully integrated in the `CLDF ecosystem <https://cldf.clld.org/>`_.
+- CLDF Integration: Fully compatible with `CLDF data standards <https://cldf.clld.org/>`_.
-- Improved alignments: Fine-tuned with the `Edictor <digling.org/edictor>`